jaimecgomezz/st/README.md

 # Testing the patch A
 ./test-patch A
 ...
-A			Ok	# Means both patches can be used simultaneously A			Failed!	# Means that the both patches have conflicts integrating together ...
+B			Ok	# Means both patches (A & B) can be used simultaneously C			Failed!	# Means that the both patches (A & C) have conflicts integrating together ...
 `````